flut1/discogs-data-tools/readme.md

-  --help                Show help                                                                    [boolean] --year, -y            The year to find monthly dumps for.                                           [number] --no-progress, --np   Hides the progress bar                                                       [boolean] --dump-version, --dv  Full name of the version to fetch. ie: 20180101.
+  --help                Show help                                                                    [boolean] --year, -y            The year to find monthly dumps for.                                           [number] --no-progress, --np   Hides the progress bar                                                       [boolean] --no-verify, --nv     Skip verifying the dumps with the checksum provided by Discogs               [boolean] --dump-version, --dv  Full name of the version to fetch. ie: 20180101.
 If not specified, will let you select
                         interactively                                                                 [string]
   --latest, -l          Automatically get the latest version                                         [boolean]